melezhik/outthentic-dsl/README.md

 * calculating validation status and generating helping message which could be retrieved later

 * a certain _presentation_ of validation statuses and messages depend on [client](#clients) _using_ outthentic DSL and not defined at this scope.
-In this documentation a simple table form is choosen for the sake of readabilty.
+In this documentation a simple table form is chosen for the sake of readability.

 ## DSL API